 Here’s how it works.
 Individuals submit checklists of what species they see at a hotspot and include contextual information about the date, time, and where on the property they find birds.
 A volunteer follows up on odd sightings and corresponds with the individual regarding the sighting.
 Each list is verified to improve data accuracy using a system that flags rare birds for review.

 The unique combination of habitats at Brumley North contributes to the variety of birds we see at the preserve.
 The preserve contains at least six different habitats that attract other birds.
-We have moving water in Stoney Creek, still water in the three ponds, mature hardwood forest, open fields, pine forests, and swampy lowlands.
-We are also fortunate that the birding community has embraced Brumley North and frequents the preserve.
+We have moving water in Stoney Creek, water in the three ponds, mature hardwood forests, open fields, pine forests, and swampy lowlands.
+We are fortunate that the birding community has embraced Brumley North and frequented the preserve.
 Next time you visit, feel free to chat up a stranger wearing binoculars around their neck.
 They’ll be happy to answer your questions about birds, like what bird species they’ve encountered and other intriguing facts.
 You never know; it might be TLC Director of Land Protection and Stewardship, West, Bo Howes.
 Birders are notorious for wanting to share (show off) their knowledge.